Debaltseve: 1917—1941

-In 1921 Debaltseve received the status of uyezd city of Bakhmut (later - Yenakieve) district of Donetsk governorate of Ukrainian SSR.
+In 1921 Debaltseve received the status of uyezd city of Bakhmut (later - Yenakiieve) district of Donetsk governorate of Ukrainian SSR.
 In 1921, among the workers - 65.9% were employed in the transport field (at the railway station and workshops), 15.7% - office personnel.
 In 1925 there was a reconstruction of the mechanical factory.
 Now it was equipped for blast-furnace and rolling production.
 Debaltseve received a status of a “city” in 1938.
 By 1939, there were water supply and electricity.
 There were built a Palace of Culture for 1200 seats and a stadium.
 Moreover, a branch of the Kharkiv Institute of Railway started to operate in the city.

 World War II

 In early December 1941 in Debaltseve direction, offensive and defensive battles of World War II started.
-After German troops were defeated in the Red Army’s attack at Rostov-on-Don, the enemy began offensive operations on the final capture of Donbas.
+After German troops were defeated by the Red Army in the Battle of Rostov, Germany began offensive operations aiming to capture the Donbas.
 In this regard, the 52nd Italian division "Torino" and General Schwedler's troops were sent.
 At the front of the 12th Army began a fierce battle.
-The Red Army represented by the 71st NKVD Brigade (consisting of the 95th Border Regiment, the 172nd, the 175th and the 176th Infantry Regiments), the 74th Infantry Division (consisting of the 78th, the 109th and the 306th Infantry Regiments) commanded by General Fiodor Sherdin, and the 176th Infantry Division as part of the 404th and the 591st Regiments (commander - Major General Vladimir Martsinkevich) resisted the enemy in this area.
+The Red Army represented by the 71st NKVD Brigade (consisting of the 95th Border Regiment, the 172nd, the 175th and the 176th Infantry Regiments), the 74th Infantry Division (consisting of the 78th, the 109th and the 306th Infantry Regiments) commanded by General Fiodor Sherdin, and the 176th Infantry Division as part of the 404th and the 591st Regiments (commander - Major General Vladimir Martsinkevich) resisted in this area.

 The German superiority in manpower, machinery and aviation was clear and Soviet troops were forced to retreat after bloody battles.
-On December 2 the offensive began in the Luhan River direction.
+On 2 December the offensive began in the Luhan River direction.
 At the same time, the Italian Division began to move towards Voroshilovgrad.
-The fiercest fighting lasted December 8 − 15.
-The Red Army inflicted heavy losses on the enemy.
-In the daily fight of December 8, 1941 at the station Borzhikovka units under the command of Martsinkevich killed 428 Germans (among them 3 officers), seized two 75 mm cannons, 1 mortar, 1 machine gun, 15 rifles, 7 submachine guns, 1 radio, 50 ammunition boxes (mortars), 5 ammunition boxes (cartridges), and a staff car with documents.
-During twenty-four hours on December 10, 1941, the Italian Division "Torino" by two regiments continually attacked positions of the 1st Motorized Infantry Battalion which repelled nine enemy attacks and made two counterattacks.
+The fiercest fighting lasted from 8-15 December.
+The Red Army inflicted heavy losses on the Germans.
+In the daily fight of 8 December 1941 at the station Borzhikovka units under the command of Martsinkevich killed 428 Germans (among them 3 officers), seized two 75 mm cannons, 1 mortar, 1 machine gun, 15 rifles, 7 submachine guns, 1 radio, 50 ammunition boxes (mortars), 5 ammunition boxes (cartridges), and a staff car with documents.
+During twenty-four hours on 10 December 1941, the Italian Division "Torino" by two regiments continually attacked positions of the 1st Motorized Infantry Battalion which repelled nine enemy attacks and made two counterattacks.

 German troops sought at any price to complete the occupation of Donbas as fast as possible.
-Germany was in need of the biggest factories in the region, its natural resources.
+Germany was in need of the biggest factories in the region, and its natural resources.